hapijs/joi/API.md

 Adds an external validation rule where:
-- `method` - an async or sync function with signature `function(value)` which can either return a replacement value, `undefined` to indicate not change, or throw an error.
+- `method` - an async or sync function with signature `function(value)` which can either return a replacement value, `undefined` to indicate no change, or throw an error.
 - `description` - optional string used to document the purpose of the method.

 Note that external validation rules are only called after the all other validation rules for the